 A beginner's guide to commercial property

 Britain is a nation of property lovers.
 But rather than buying a residential property, how about investing in commercial property?
-The asset class hasn’t always had an easy ride.
-In 2008, commercial property prices fell by an unprecedented 44 per cent almost overnight as the US sub-prime mortgage crisis resonated around the globe and prices are still around 30 per cent lower than their 2007 peak.
+The asset class hasn't always had an easy ride.
+In 2008, commercial property prices fell by an unprecedented 44 per cent almost overnight as the US sub-prime mortgage crisis resonated around the globe and prices outside of London are only now starting to regain their lost ground.

 Since 2007, the market has gradually got itself back on its feet, and is becoming an increasingly attractive investment again.